peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 #### Image

-On the contrary of the text, to embed the image, I had to use a graphical `<image/>` element.
+Unlike the text, to embed the image, I had to use a graphical `<image/>` element.

 ```javascript
 <svg>